danidiaz/counter/README.md

     - BUT!
 Components in the model *should know nothing about handlers, or Servant*.
         - Only the logger component is allowed to know that handlers exist.

+- Each component should be in charge of parsing its *own* piece of the configuration.
+When wiring components together, the different configuration parsers are aggregated.

 Links
 -----